leviathanbadger/portfolio/data-exporter/houdini-daily-practice/bodies/022/0229-alchemy-lab-4.md

 I'm getting back into Houdini practice using the [Nodevember 2024][nodevember-2024] prompts.
 Although the prompts are meant to be completed in two days, I'm taking a more leisurely approach and spending a week on each prompt to ensure I don't burn myself out practicing while working full-time.
-This is the first day of the first prompt, "Alchemy Lab".
+This is the fourth day of the first prompt, "Alchemy Lab".

 Today I: